 Its compound free cash flow growth rate, as measured over the past 5.56 years, is 0.58% -- higher than 82.76% of stocks in our DCF forecasting set.

 Helmerich & Payne Inc's interest coverage rate -- a measure of gross earnings relative to interest payments -- comes in at -23.76.
 This coverage rate is greater than that of just 4.84% of stocks we're observing for the purpose of forecasting via discounted cash flows.

 Relative to other stocks in its sector (Energy), Helmerich & Payne Inc has a reliance on debt greater than just 17.06% of them.

 Return Relative to Current Share Price

-For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as HP, try BPMP, NEX, PDS, NBR, and SNMP.
+For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as HP, try ENB, GEL, CELP, SPNX, and VET.

 Energy stocks used to make up more than 10% of the S&P 500.
 After trailing again in 2020, energy stocks are up 18% in the first two weeks of 2021, even though the S&P 500 is only up 1%.
 Thomas Lee, head of research at Fundstrat Global Advisors, thinks that energy stocks could benefit from the same change in investor sentiment that helped drive (TSLA) (ticker: TSLA) in 2020—a “fear of missing out,” or FOMO, on a new investment theme after a long period of underinvestment.